VII. Key Issues: Regulation & Reform >> C. Health Reform >> Insurance Market Reforms >> Public Health Plan (last updated 2.23.16)

 - Administration.
 Will PHP administration be done by a federal agency or by a third party?

-What Major PHP Options Are Being Considered?
+What Major PHP Options Have Been Considered?

 - Medicare-Like Plan.
 This would establish a “Medicare-like” PHP option to be offered through the Exchange.
 Eligibility rules, markets, and income-related tax credits for the PHP would mirror those for all other plans offered through the Exchange, as would rating rules and risk adjustment.
 (Rating rules restrict the variation in price of insurance policies according to the risk of the person or group seeking coverage; risk adjustment is an adjustment in the payment for an insurance policy which reflects the expected variation in expenditures of sicker or healthier individuals.)
 The PHP would start and accept enrollees on the same date that the Exchange begins.